Kwabena2K/Kwabena2K/README.md

 </div>

-- 🔭 I’m currently working on [Personal Weather App](https://kwabenaosei-project3.netlify.app)
+- 🔭 I’m currently working on [Rock Paper Scissors](https://onetwothreeshoot.netlify.app/)

 - 👯 I’m looking to collaborate on **any projects possible!**